-This is a great time for those giving the home support services to learn one or two things about giving more care to seniors.
-It is general knowledge that the greater a person’s disability, the greater their needs.
+This is a great time for those giving home support services to learn one or two things about giving better care to seniors.
+It’s general knowledge that the greater a person’s disability, the greater their needs.
 However, some elderly people have said their needs are not met by those who take care of them.

 Some seniors, however, also indicated that their needs are met.
 But, there is evidence that points to the fact that older people simply do not like complaining.
 However, deep down, most seniors do not have the ultimate care they desire or deserve.
 There is a huge gap which caregivers have to fill.

 To fill these gaps, caregivers have to remember some important things the next time they take care of elderly people.
 So, what do you have to remember when providing in-home senior care instead of a residential care in a long-term care facility?
 To be honest, it is quite straightforward.

 As well as any obvious health care and personal care, they are the simple things we neglect on a daily basis.
 They are every human’s basic inner needs; they are just needed more by older people.

 You are there to help them retain their dignity by giving them ultimate respect.
 Your little show of respect and proper care can make all the difference for an older person.

 Life gets less fun as people age.
 Aging occurs to everybody irrespective of status and wealth.
 Many elderly people you take care of feel sadness, pain, boredom, illness, and loneliness.
 They can easily lose their dignity to those taking care of them.
 They know they can’t control anything or anyone.